influenzanet/survey-engine.ts/docs/survey-structure.md

 ## Overview

-Usually a survey is describes as a set of (ordered) questions.
+Usually a survey is described as a set of (ordered) questions.

 In this engine a survey is a hierarchical structure composed by 2 kind of elements: